The $k_{R}$-property of free Abelian topological groups and products of sequential fans: The -property in sequential fans

 \begin{remark} The space $X$ is a non-metrizable space in Theorem~\ref{k-space-characterization}.
 It is natural to ask what happen when $X$ is a metrizable space.
-Now we give an answer to this question, see Theorem~\ref{A4}.
-First we generalize a result of K. Yamada in \cite{Y1993}, where K. Yamada showed that $A_{3}(\mathbf{G}_{0})$ is not a $k$-space.
+Now we give an answer to this question, see Theorem~\ref{A4} below.
+First we generalize a result of Yamada in \cite{Y1993}, where Yamada proved that $A_{3}(\mathbf{G}_{0})$ is not a $k$-space.
 Indeed, we prove that $A_{3}(\mathbf{G}_{0})$ is not a $k_{R}$-space. \end{remark}

 \begin{proposition} The subspace $A_{3}(\mathbf{G}_{0})$ is not a $k_{R}$-space. \end{proposition}